 No, you need at least a few, probably several, possibly many, subjects.
 (See section on Power for info on how many you need.)

 The problem is that the observations from a single subject are not independent enough to be analyzed by ANOVA.
 You need enough subjects for subjects to be the experimental unit (the basis of the comparisons in the test).
-When an ANOVA is done with only one subject, as indeed is often seen in the literature, individual trials (tokens, repetitions) are used as the experimental unit, and as these are not independent, the degrees of freedom used will be too high, which will overestimate the significance of any differences (Alpha, or Type I, error).
+When an ANOVA is done with only one subject, as indeed is often seen in the literature (especially in speech production experiments), then individual trials (tokens, repetitions) are used as the experimental unit, and as these are not independent, the degrees of freedom used will be too high, which will overestimate the significance of any differences (Alpha, or Type I, error).